BlueQuartzSoftware/DREAM3D/Documentation/ReferenceManual/1_UsingDREAM3D/[C]_CreatingPipeline.md

 After you've constructed the analysis portion of a **Pipeline**, you'll probably want to export your new data structure to your disk.
 Again, the [Supported File Formats](@ref supportedfileformats) section explains what sorts of files you can export.
 In particular, the native .dream3d file format is very useful, since it was designed to handle the abstract data structure.
 Also, the file is based on open source [HDF5](https://www.hdfgroup.org/HDF5/), meaning anyone can read the data!

-Over time, you'll probably want to start saving your **Pipelines** so you can streamline the **Pipeline** creation process or share your workflow.
-The [Saving & Opening Pipelines](@ref importexportsavepipeline) section gives more details on this process.